aheltonsjma/digital-strategy/02_Experiences_and_Engagement.md

 The experience at SJMA must not only be top-tier in Silicon Valley, but also must be world class.
 The museum's gallery experience must be active, participatory, surprising and delightful.

-With respect to digital technologies, experiences should be seamless and available to visitors who want them but invisible when they don't.
+With respect to digital technologies, experiences should be seamless and available to visitors who want them but unobtrusive when they don't.
 They should align with visitor behaviors and compliment the museum experience in a meaningful way.

 We do not deploy technology projects for technology's sake or as an add-on afterthought.
 Instead, the digital components to the on-site gallery experience are a part of the discussion from a project's inception, through its installation, and throughout its duration.
 Having digital leadership involved from the outset is instrumental in creating seamless, integrated experiences.